DLR-RM/rafcon-task-planner-plugin/pages/tutorials/restaurant_tutorial.md

 3. Add the two Input Ports "food" and "person", both of type str (all input ports have to be of type str).

-4. Insert the following code into the source editorː
+4. Insert the following code into the state's source editorː
       ```python
       import time
       def execute(self, inputs, outputs, gvm):